 A window-box on a high sill that is not securely fixed can be dangerous, so use long hasps and staple fittings to secure the box to the window frame.
 The eye can be screwed to the side of the box and the hook to the window frame.
 This makes it easy to remove the box.
 Where the window ledge has a downward and outward slope use a batten of wood to level up the box.

-Ready-made boxes Wood, galvanized iron, aluminium, plastic and fibreglass are all materials used, and many types have galvanized containers which can be planted and then just dropped into position.
+Wood, galvanized iron, aluminum, plastic, and fiberglass are all materials used, and many types have galvanized containers that can be planted and then just dropped into position.
 This makes it easy to switch containers with plants newly-flowering to take the place of containers in which the plants have finished flowering.
 This advantage can also be obtained by using the boxes for pot plants, which can be placed on shallow trays within the box.

 Climbing nasturtiums will cling to strings or wires, and good varieties include the scarlet ‘Lucifer’ and the rich red ‘Indian Chief’.
 Ipomoea rubrocaerulea ‘Heavenly Blue’ (morning glory) is another half-hardy climber that likes a sheltered, sunny position.
 The convolvulus-type flowers open in the morning and are finished by noon and have intensely blue trumpets.